-Our Mission: To advance our global knowledge and stewardship of fresh water systems through research and education
+Our Mission: To advance knowledge and stewardship of fresh water systems through global research, education, and restoration

 Interview with Director Bernard Sweeney.
 Video courtesy of ContentDelaware.org

 We accomplish our goals through our pursuit of both basic and applied scientific research, as well as through educational programs, which serve audiences ranging in age from elementary school children to adults in continuing education programs.

 Stroud Water Research Center undertakes applied research projects for public agencies and private corporations in an effort to provide solutions to water resource problems throughout the world.

 Since 1967, the Stroud Water Research Center’s internationally acclaimed scientists and educators have been focused on one thing — fresh water.